Mortgage commitment letter: Your key to securing a home loan

 In summary

 A mortgage commitment letter serves as a lender’s formal intent to offer you a loan.
-This can potentially strengthen your position as a buyer by showing a financial readiness to move forward with a purchase.
-Just keep in mind that there are different types of mortgage commitment letters representing various degrees of commitment.
+This can potentially strengthen your position as a buyer in a competitive market by showing a financial readiness to move forward with a purchase.
+Just keep in mind that the two different types of mortgage commitment letters represent various degrees of commitment.
+If you’re ready to take this step, consider speaking with a lender to understand the requirements and begin the process.